recordbreakersorg/brackets/pitch-canvas.md

 - Online classes organized by teachers which students can access at any time for review.
 - AI assistance for broad searching.
 - Proffessional guidance and oriientation.
-- Also a avery easy to use mibile app which offers several features at a lesser data consumption/
+- Also a avery easy to use mibile app which offers several features at a lesser data consumption.

+# BUSSINASS MODEL

+- The record breakers project raising revenue by  levitting charges for permanent access to the fullness of the app features to schools.
+- CHarges also levied on publishers to give them access to publisgh and commercialize their books.
+- Also charges levied on universities and schools which passes on advertisement via `IS`.

+#